Pradeepa-Nandhagopal/circuitbreaker/README.md

 Returns product recommendations.

+> Requests can be routed through the API Gateway instead of directly accessing backend services.

 ---

-# How to Run
+# ▶️ How to Run

 ## Prerequisites

-Install the following:
+Install:

-* Java 17
+* Java 17+
 * Maven
 * Redis
 * IntelliJ IDEA / Eclipse / STS